configcat/docs/website/docs/sdk-reference/react.md

 ### Acquire the ConfigCat instance

-The SDK supports two options to acquire the initialized ConfigCat instance:
+The SDK supports two ways to acquire the initialized ConfigCat instance:
  - Custom hook: `useConfigCatClient()` (from React v16.8)
  - Higher-order component: `withConfigCatClient()`